codex-academy/Drink-Up/index.md

 ---

-## Extra Stuff
+## The Sequel: Per Person?

+Now The Science People want some more personal information.
+Write some new code that answers the following questions.

+* How many coffees did Lesego drink on Monday?
+* How many teas did Brenda drink on Tuesday?
+* How many waters did Mdu drink on Wednesday?

+---

 ## The Sequel Sequel: Friday

 The Science People have sent one last data burst: Friday!
 Here it is: [data-3](data-3.html).

+* Who drank the most coffee during all five days?
+* Who drank the least tea during all five days?
+* Who drank the most water during all five days?
 * How many coffees did Mdu drink during all five days?
 * How many teas did Brenda drink during all five days?
 * How many waters did Lesego drink during all five days?
-* Who drank the most coffee during all five days?
-* Who drank the least tea during all five days?
-* Who drank the most water during all five days?